FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ## Build and Run<a name="build"></a>

+- `make install` amd `make` to compile our kernel
+  - it supposes to work smoothly, but actually you do not need to do this step since we have uploaded a compiled kernel img: `./student_distrib/mp3.img`.

+- relate our kernel img to your QEMU emulator by modify the configuration filke.
-After successfully `make install` amd `make` to compile our kernel (it supposes to work smoothly), open GDB by `gdb vmlinux` and type `target remote 10.0.2.2:1234` to connect to our kernel image.
-Enter `c` or `continue` to execute our kernel.
+- open GDB by `gdb vmlinux` and type `target remote 10.0.2.2:1234` to connect to our kernel image.

+- Enter `c` or `continue` to execute our kernel.

 You can also modify the QEMU configuration file to disable GDB breakpoint at the beginning such that you only need to double click the QEMU icon to run our kernel.